 Dr. Matthew Boxer is a Research Scientist at the Cohen Center for Modern Jewish Studies and Steinhardt Social Research Institute as well as a lecturer in the Hornstein Jewish Professional Leadership Program, all at Brandeis University.
-He earned an MA in Near Eastern and Judaic Studies from Brandeis and an MS and PhD in Sociology from the University of Wisconsin-Madison, where his doctoral dissertation focused on the effects of Jewish community size on Jewish identity.
-Matt’s research varies widely and includes socio-demographic research on the Jewish community in the United States, social psychological processes of Jewish identity development, Jewish young adults’ volunteer habits and preferences, Israel studies on college campuses in the United States and Canada, and the impact of formal and informal Jewish educational experiences on Jewish identity.
+He earned a master’s degree in Near Eastern and Judaic Studies from Brandeis and a master’s and PhD in Sociology from the University of Wisconsin-Madison, where his doctoral dissertation focused on the effects of Jewish community size on Jewish identity.
+Matt’s research includes socio-demographic research on the Jewish community in the United States, social psychological processes of Jewish identity development, Jewish young adults’ volunteer habits and preferences, Israel studies on college campuses in the United States and Canada, and the impact of formal and informal Jewish educational experiences on Jewish identity.

 Rabbi Dr. David Ellenson is acting director of the Schusterman Center for Israel Studies at Brandeis University and Chancellor Emeritus of Hebrew Union College-Jewish Institute of Religion, the seminary of the Reform Movement.
 He served as the president of HUC-JIR from 2001-2013.
 Rabbi Ellenson is internationally recognized for his publications and research in the areas of Jewish religious thought, ethics, and modern Jewish history.
 His works include Tradition in Transition: Orthodoxy, Halakhah and the Boundaries of Modern Jewish History (1989), and After Emancipation: Jewish Religious Responses to Modernity, which won the National Jewish Book Council’s Award as the outstanding book in Jewish Thought in 2005.

-Rabbi David Fine is a Director of Consulting and Transition Management, which is part of the URJ Strengthening Congregations team.
-Since joining the staff of the Union for Reform Judaism in 1996 he has worked extensively with smaller congregations, their rabbis, lay leaders and boards.
+Rabbi David Fine is a Director of Consulting and Transition Management, which is part of the Union of Reform Judaism’s Strengthening Congregations team.
+Since joining the staff of the URJ in 1996 he has worked extensively with smaller congregations, their rabbis, lay leaders and boards.
 He has also advised congregations on mergers and alternatives to mergers, using design thinking and appreciative ways of creating a stronger, collaborative future.
-Rabbi Fine was also part of the core team that brought URJ Camp Kalsman to fruition and has been an active member of the Camp Commission and faculty since its inception.
-He was ordained in 1989 at the Hebrew Union College – Jewish Institute of Religion in Cincinnati.
+Rabbi Fine was part of the core team that brought URJ Camp Kalsman to fruition and has been an active member of the Camp Commission and faculty since its inception.
+He was ordained in 1989 at the Hebrew Union College–Jewish Institute of Religion in Cincinnati.

 Edward Finkel is the Regional Director for the Jewish Federations of North America Network of Independent Communities, one of the nation’s preeminent Jewish philanthropic organizations.
-He is a visionary fund raising professional who has designed and managed campaigns in Jewish philanthropy for more than 30 years, serving in senior fundraising management roles at Jewish Federations and as a fund raising consultant to many Jewish organizations.
-The founder of EJF Associates, a campaign management and philanthropic consulting firm, he raised over $50 million for synagogues, Jewish community institutions and organizations with key expertise in development and non-profit organization operations, strategic planning, major gifts cultivation and special events.
+He is a visionary fundraising professional who has designed and managed campaigns in Jewish philanthropy for more than 30 years, serving in senior fundraising management roles at Jewish Federations and as a fundraising consultant to many Jewish organizations.
+The founder of EJF Associates, a campaign management and philanthropic consulting firm, he raised over $50 million for synagogues, Jewish community institutions, and organizations with key expertise in development and non-profit organization operations, strategic planning, major gifts cultivation and special events.
 A trained broadcast journalist, Ed is a graduate of Boston University College of Communications and Boston’s Hebrew College Prozdor.
-He currently serves in leadership capacities in several educational, arts and Jewish organizations on the local, national and international level.
+He currently serves in leadership capacities in several educational, arts, and Jewish organizations on the national and international level.

 Rabbi Bill Lebeau serves as Senior Consultant for Rabbinic and Institutional Leadership at the Rabbinical Assembly.
 Following his ordination from the Jewish Theological Seminary in 1964, Rabbi Lebeau served as a chaplain in the United States Navy and Marine Corps in San Diego, California, for two years.
-He was senior rabbi at the North Shore Jewish Center in Port Jefferson Station, N.Y., for thirteen years and at North Suburban Synagogue Beth El in Highland Park, Illinois, for ten years.
-He joined the administration of the Jewish Theological Seminary in 1988 and during 21 years at JTS he served as Vice-chancellor and Dean of the Rabbinical School.
+He was senior rabbi at the North Shore Jewish Center in Port Jefferson Station, N.Y., for 13 years and at North Suburban Synagogue Beth El in Highland Park, Illinois, for 10 years.
+He joined the administration of the Jewish Theological Seminary in 1988 and during 21 years at JTS he served as vice-chancellor and dean of the Rabbinical School.

-Ellie Miller ’70 is the Interim Executive Director of Jewish Community Alliance of Southern Maine, which combines JCC and Federation services.
-During her 28 years as Assistant Director of Pine Tree Legal Assistance, Ms. Miller secured funding for Maine’s first legal aid project for victims of domestic violence and worked on funding initiatives for underserved populations including migrant farm workers and Native Americans.
+Ellie Miller ’70 served until the fall of 2017 as Executive Director of the Jewish Community Alliance of Southern Maine, which combines JCC and Federation services.
+Previously, she served for 28 years as Assistant Director of Pine Tree Legal Assistance.
+Ms. Miller secured funding for Maine’s first legal aid project for victims of domestic violence and worked on funding initiatives for underserved populations including migrant farm workers and Native Americans.
 More recently, she served as the Director of Levey Day School in Portland.
-Her volunteer activities have been focused in Portland’s Jewish community, where she is a past president of Temple Beth El.
+Currently, she teaches several classes for the new Shalom Maine Community Partnership for adult Jewish learning and serves on several boards including the Sam L. Cohen Foundation.
+Her volunteer activities have largely been focused in Portland’s Jewish community, where she is a past president of Temple Beth El.